FurryCoders/FAAPI/README.md

 ### robots.txt

-At init, the `FAAPI` object downloads the [robots.txt](https://www.furaffinity.net/robots.txt) file from FA to determine the `Crawl-delay` value set therein.
-If not set, a value of 1 second is used.
+At init, the `FAAPI` object downloads the [robots.txt](https://www.furaffinity.net/robots.txt) file from FA to determine the `Crawl-delay` and `disallow` values set therein.
+If not set in the robots.txt file, a crawl delay value of 1 second is used.

 To respect this value, the default behaviour of the `FAAPI` object is to wait when a get request is made if the last request was performed more recently then the crawl delay value.